Page update November 2, 2022

 These are all terrific colors!
 This could be incorporated into an entire home palette.

 Please feel free to pin it to your pinterest boards!

 This is what I’m working on for y’all.

 I am working on a paint color collection that will be in palettes and will include trim and ceiling colors, woods, tile, counters, floors, and tons of other information to make choosing colors for your home–easy(ier).

 I am also planning several whole house palettes/finishes.
-I did one a while back—nine no fail paint colors.
-I’ve had several people write me that they used them and couldn’t be happier!
+I did one a while back—nine no-fail paint colors.
+I’ve had several people write to me that they used them and couldn’t be happier!

 If there’s anything else you’d like me to address with the paint collection, please let me know in the comments.